gramseyer/elm-game-of-life/report.md

 * Torodidal Gliders - The Toroidal Gliders consists of several of the glider figures mentioned above.
 With the default settings, they simply travel indefinitely in one direction.
 This simulation, however, should use the Toroidal grid setting.
 With this active, the gliders travel in loops to demonstrate the properties of a toroidal grid.

+* While not a preset configuration, using some arbitrary pattern, like the Glider Gun, and setting the game update rules to "All living cells die, and dead cells with 2 or 3 neighbors come to life" can produce interesting visualizations.
+It certainly behaves very differently from the standard rules.
+We recommend using either a toroidal grid or a bounded grid when altering the cell update rules, as many rule configurations result in rapid growth of the pattern of active cells.

+## Implementation Notes:

 The grid automatically adjusts square size to be the maximum available based upon window size and the restraint of leaving room vertically for the UI.
 The UI is defaulted based on button size to save sufficient space.
 The grid will always generate square buttons.

+The grid is currently implemented as an Array of Array of Booleans.
+Most of the time, however, most cells of the grid are dead.
+An Array of Arrays gives us fast access to each element, which is useful when computing the number of neighbors of a cell.
+However, it requires us to store more data than we need to and requires us to recreate the entire array at every timestep.